 Michael has funded healthcare for 76 patients in 13 countries.

-Michael is a baby from Tanzania, and the last born child in a family of five.
-He is a jovial boy and happy most of the time.
-Michael’s father has been away to a different city working as night guard while the mother is a stay home wife looking after their five children.
-His father is able to send some little money every month to help support the family.
-Michael has clubfoot of his left foot.
+Gody is a two-month-old baby boy from Tanzania.
+He is the youngest of his mother's two children, and one of his father's five children.
+Gody's father works at a butcher shop and is able to get by and support his family.
+Gody has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Michael traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
-There, surgeons will perform clubfoot repair surgery on February 11th.
-Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Michael's clubfoot repair.
-After treatment, he will be able to walk without difficulty.
-Michael’s mother says, “Please help correct my child's foot so that he can learn how to walk like other children.”
+Fortunately, Gody traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
+There, surgeons will perform clubfoot repair surgery on February 16th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Gody's clubfoot repair.
+After treatment, he will be able to walk easily.
+Gody’s mother shared, “we had a little money that we thought we could use to treat our baby but all that money has been used up with no successful treatment.
+Kindly help correct my baby’s feet.”